 Then, I talked my hubby into watching The Bridges of Madison County movie with me.
 He hadn’t ever seen it, and I hadn’t seen it in years, so it was a good way to put a wrap on our day!
 Other than I cried my way through the last 30 minutes. 😭

 My husband is such a good sport, and always willing to happily participate in my ideas.
-This day was simple, and about as far from our planned European vacation as it possibly could have been.
+This Bridges of Madison County Road Trip was simple, and about as far from our planned European vacation as it possibly could have been.
 It didn’t matter though, because just being together and “adventuring” made it a perfect day.
 It was a great reminder in the midst of all the mess in the world right now, that spending time with the people we love is all that really matters.

 And now, I’ll leave you with my favorite line from The Bridges of Madison County.
 I’m sure I didn’t appreciate its meaning one bit in my younger years, when the book and movie came out.
 But now, in this season of my life, it couldn’t resonate more.